ardamertdedeoglu/listen-and-change/backend/README.md

 1. Convert the audio file to WAV format if needed
 2. Attempt to transcribe using Whisper (if available)
 3. Fall back to Vosk if Whisper is not available
-4. Use Google Speech Recognition as a last resort
-5. Return a JSON object with the transcription and word timestamps
+4. Return a JSON object with the transcription and word timestamps

 ## Output Format